meeaal/Hypercore-Protocol-Blog/README.md

-# Hyper-Protocol-Blog
+# Hypercore-Protocol-Blog

-This is a simple decentralized collaborative markdown blog that is compatible with the Hyper Protocol network.
+This is a simple decentralized collaborative markdown blog that is compatible with the Hypercore Protocol network.
 We are using the mount function of hyperdrive to create a P2P file sharing system and showdown.js to convert markdown files into blog posts.

 ## View the blog

-The easiest way to view the blog is using beaker browser by visiting the following url: hyper://cab491db39be39c0542c611f60b12eabe689efbf2fd0210e280d73507137e0dd/
+The easiest way to view the blog is using Beaker browser by visiting the following url: hyper://cab491db39be39c0542c611f60b12eabe689efbf2fd0210e280d73507137e0dd/

 ## post.txt structure